PhysiCell-Tools/python-loader/man/TUTORIAL_commandline.md

 ### &#x2728; pcdl\_get\_cell\_attribute

 Generate a [json](https://en.wikipedia.org/wiki/JSON) file, that lists all cell attributes.
-For each such attribute the min and the max value are listed.
+For each such attribute, the min and the max value are listed.

 In the example below:
-+ all cell attributes are listed, that over the whole timeseris have at least 2 diffrent values.
++ all cell attributes are listed, that over the whole time series have at least 2 different values.
 + all cell attributes are listed, that in this particular time step have at least 2 different values.

 ```bash